petri-labs/warmage/docs/api/proto-docs.md

-<a name="merlion.maker.v1.MsgBurnBySwap"></a>
+<a name="warmage.maker.v1.MsgBurnBySwap"></a>

 ### MsgBurnBySwap
-MsgBurnBySwap represents a message to burn Mer stablecoins by swapping.
+MsgBurnBySwap represents a message to burn War stablecoins by swapping.

 | Field | Type | Label | Description |